kf7/dummy/README.md

 ## Dummy module

-Uses as template for new KF7 modules.
+Using for create new KF7 modules.